North Queensland Domestic Violence Resource Service

 About the role

-The role is a full-time permanent position, located in Townsville, working alongside a highly skilled, fun, and collaborative team.
+The role is 27.5 hours a week (0.7FTE) working alongside a highly skilled, fun, and collaborative team.
 You will have opportunities to benefit from ongoing professional development, attractive salary packaging and excellent work/life balance.

-The successful candidate will be able to demonstrate they are able to meet the following Key Selection Criteria:
+You will be able to demonstrate you can meet the following Key Selection Criteria:

 - Highly competent with technology e.g., Microsoft suite of programs, and the ability to work within various databases.